SnowLeopard-AI/discord_datasets/northwind/README.md

 1. Join [Snow Leopard's Discord server](https://discord.gg/4uE6uFGyP7)
 2. Go to the `northwind` channel to ask _**@snowy**_ about the northwind datasets
-3. Ask your tv/movie-related questions!
+3. Ask questions about northwind business/orders/employee performance

 🤔 Not sure what to ask?
 Here are a few sample questions.